-As of 2019, if you have a stake in Palms and are 14 years or older than you can vote.
-In short, if you are reading this page you probably qualify to vote.
-A stake means you live, work, or have an ongoing community interest in Palms.
-We are also a self-affirmation neighborhood council which means on election day you just show up the polls and declare a stake to vote.
-It’s the honor system, which we are proud of, so kindly don’t abuse it.
-That also means you do not need to be a US Citizen to vote.
 As a community stakeholder you can vote for all the seats (President, Vice President, Secretary, Treasurer, Community Based Organization Representative, Business Representative, and Youth Representative) except for the Residential Seats.
-If you also live in Palms you can vote for one of the five Residential Area Representative Seats (A, B, C, D or E) that cover the part of Palms you live in.
+If you also live in Palms, you can vote for one of the five Residential Area Representative Seats (A, B, C, D or E) that cover the part of Palms you live in (map here).

 What is the Palms Neighborhood Council (aka why should I vote)?

 The Palms Neighborhood Council (PNC) is an official advisory agency of the City of Los Angeles.
-The PNC serves as a voice for the over 44,000 residents of Palms.
+The PNC serves as a voice for nearly 30,000 residents of Palms.
 The Palms NC seeks to improve the quality of life of our stakeholders, engage on issues affecting the community, improve the delivery of City services to our area and make City officials and departments more accountable to community needs.
-Some great examples of our work can be found in our 2017-2018 Annual Report or our 2016-2017 Annual Report.
+Refer to our latest 2019-2020 Annual Report.